lemachinarbo/comPWser/.build/docs/guide.md

 comPWser is essentially a collection of scripts to automate the setup of a ProcessWire project, following the [Deployments guide](https://www.baumrock.com/en/processwire/modules/rockmigrations/docs/deploy/#update-config.php) from [@baumrock](https://github.com/baumrock/).

-The goal: make the whole GitHub Actions setup way quicker and less annoying — no more clicking around to create secrets, variables, environments, workflows, etc.
+It makes GitHub Actions setup way quicker and less annoying — no more clicking around to create secrets, variables, environments, workflows, etc.

+> [!NOTE]
-> **Note:** If you've never heard of or used Deployments before, start by reading Bernhard's guide (there’s a [step-by-step video](https://www.youtube.com/watch?v=4wS7xWUtFes) included!).
+> If you've never heard of or used Deployments before, start by reading Bernhard's guide (there’s a [step-by-step video](https://www.youtube.com/watch?v=4wS7xWUtFes) included!).

 But let me pause for a sec and explain why we even bother with these deployment workflows.